denkwerk/skarvIO/README.md

 ## Delegates

-This Method is called if the skarvIO SDK is Ready to Work.
+This method is called if the skarvIO SDK is ready to work.

     - (void) skarvIOReady:(BOOL)enable {
       [_skarvIO skarvIOConnectToDevice:102208706 completion:^(BOOL Success, NSError *error) {